apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

   nifi.database.directory: ./database_repository_override
 ```

+# Running as a Windows Service

+MiNiFi can run as a Windows service.
+To do so, you must modify the `conf/bootstrap.conf` to set absolute paths for some properties.
+The properties are:

+* `lib.dir`
+* `conf.dir`
+* `nifi.minifi.config`

+You can now install the MiNiFi service by running the `install-service.bat` script.
+To remove the service run the `delete-service.bat` file.

 # Example Config File

 Below are two example config YAML files.
 The first tails the minifi-app.log, send the tailed log and provenance data back to a secure instance of NiFi.
 The second uses a series of processors to tail the app log, routes off only lines that contain "WriteAheadFlowFileRepository" and puts it as a file in the "./" directory.